aewshopping/repo-blog/base/notes/eleventy-generate-readme-from-repo-files.md

 This is because even with `permalinks: false` eleventy still tries parse the contents of the markdown files.
 I came across an issue where I wanted to show some nunjucks code within some triple markdown backticks.
 But eleventy still tried to parse the nunjucks code leading to an error.

-To stop this without having to change your markdown notes (adding `{% raw %} something {% endraw %}` blocks) for example, you can apply a yaml property to the notes files of `templateEngineOveride: html`.
-This means that eleventy used only the 'html' templating language to transform the markdown files - i.e. no markdown, no nunjucks.
+To stop this without having to change your markdown notes (adding `{% raw %} something {% endraw %}` blocks for example), you can apply a yaml property to the notes files: `templateEngineOveride: html`.

+This means that eleventy uses only the 'html' templating language to transform the markdown files - i.e. it doesn't transform with markdown, or nunjucks.
 (This is equivalent to using `false` but for some reason `false` didn't work for me.)

 Again in our `base.json` file add: